Innovation and EntrepreneurshipIMC200

 Skill Building for the Next Generation of Innovators

-This course is a prerequisite to IMC390 – Internship, wherein a student will participate in an internship program with a start-up company and gains hands on experience in how a company is built.
+This course is a prerequisite to IMC391/392, Exploring New Ventures, wherein a student participates in an internship program with a start-up company and gains hands on experience in how a company is built.

 IMC200 is part of the Impact Centre’s education programs.